RobTillaart/ADC081S/README.md

 ## Description

+Experimental.

-This library reads the ADC ports of the ADC081S ADC convertor.
+This library reads the ADC port of the ADC081S 8 bit ADC convertor.
+The library supports both hardware and software SPI.
+The interface is straightforward as one only need a **read()** call.

+The library can put the device in **lowPower()** and needs a call to **wakeUp()** to wake up.
+Alternative way to wake up the device is to do a dummy **read()**.

+The library is not tested with hardware yet.

 Feedback is as always welcome.